deeplypuzzled/deeplypuzzled.github.io/_posts/2019-05-16-browsing-safely.md

 [^2]: October/November 2019 [(source)](https://en.wikipedia.org/wiki/Usage_share_of_web_browsers#Summary_tables)

-[**Firefox**](https://www.mozilla.org/firefox/new/) is my choice: not proprietary, no commercial axe to grind, open source, actively developed with many available add-ons.
+[**Firefox**](https://www.mozilla.org/firefox/new/) is my choice.
+It's not proprietary.
+Mozilla has no commercial axe to grind.
+It's open source and actively developed, with many available add-ons.

 ## Choosing a search engine

 The next task is to avoid tracking of your searches.
 Google has 93% of the search market![^3] Microsoft's Bing and Yahoo! have most of the rest.
-DuckDuckGo gets a good press, but has irritating (to me) limitations; I use [**Startpage**](https://www.startpage.com).
+DuckDuckGo gets a good press, but has irritating (to me) limitations.
+I use [**Startpage**](https://www.startpage.com).

 [^3]: February 2019 [(source)](https://en.wikipedia.org/wiki/Web_search_engine#Market_share_in_February_2019)

-When I can't avoid using a proprietary service -- for example, I have to log into Google for a particular service that is not available elsewhere -- I routinely log out as soon as I finish using it.
+When I can't avoid using a proprietary service, I routinely log out as soon as I finish using it.
+For example, I have to log into Google for a particular service that is not available elsewhere.

 ## Using browser add-ons to block unwanted content

 My objective is to minimise the information that I give away when visiting websites.
-But these free add-ons also reduce the amount of material downloaded, thus speeding up your browsing.
-Three Firefox add-ons help me to do this:
+These free add-ons also speed up your browsing:
-* [uBlock Origin](https://addons.mozilla.org/en-GB/firefox/addon/ublock-origin/), an efficient blocker of ads and other unwanted stuff; also available for Chrome and Edge, and (possibly out-of-date) for Safari; by the excellent [Raymond Hill](https://github.com/gorhill)
+* [uBlock Origin](https://addons.mozilla.org/en-GB/firefox/addon/ublock-origin/) An efficient blocker of ads and other unwanted stuff.
+Also available for Chrome and Edge, and (possibly out-of-date) for Safari.
+By the excellent [Raymond Hill](https://github.com/gorhill).
-* [Decentraleyes](https://addons.mozilla.org/en-GB/firefox/addon/decentraleyes/) emulates Content Delivery Networks to improve online privacy [(details)](https://git.synz.io/Synzvato/decentraleyes/wikis/Simple-Introduction); also available for Chrome and Opera
+* [Decentraleyes](https://addons.mozilla.org/en-GB/firefox/addon/decentraleyes/) Emulates Content Delivery Networks to improve online privacy [(details)](https://git.synz.io/Synzvato/decentraleyes/wikis/Simple-Introduction).
+Also available for Chrome and Opera.
-* [uMatrix](https://addons.mozilla.org/en-GB/firefox/addon/ublock-origin/), a firewall which works in relaxed block-all/allow-exceptionally mode out of the box: it is not unexpected that sites will break, so *this one is for advanced users*; also available for Chrome and Opera; also by [Raymond Hill](https://github.com/gorhill)
+* [uMatrix](https://addons.mozilla.org/en-GB/firefox/addon/ublock-origin/) A firewall that works in relaxed block-all/allow-exceptionally mode out-of-the-box.
+Some sites will break, so *this one is for advanced users*.
+Also available for Chrome and Opera.
+Also by [Raymond Hill](https://github.com/gorhill).

 The first two of these can be used on an install-and-forget basis, but they are better with a little extra work. uMatrix requires more work, and it does more; as with all add-ons, you can always remove it if you don't like it.